SMAC-Group/course_intro_statistics/slides/chapter2_02.md

 ---

 Note that any logical comparison with an object assigned to the value `NA` will return `NA`.
+This is because of the notion of Short-circuit evaluation where  the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression.

 ```r
 x = 5